Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Real workflows fail:

-• CRM validation rule blocks update
+- a validation rule blocks an update

 22) Monitoring, alerts, and anomaly detection